jpjubenot/ansible-post-install-my-fedora/README_EN.md

 I recommand you to document yourself about Ansible to figure out the philosophy of this product.
-Like you understand this project will install some softwares and modify your files system, well you need to be root to execute it.
+Like you understand this project will install some softwares and modify your files system, well you need privilegies to execute it.

 I suggest to create a folder to download the complete script.